-California, Virginia, and Colorado have adopted comprehensive consumer privacy laws that are in effect or will take effect within the next 12 to 18 months, and regulate how certain for-profit businesses collect, use, and disclose the personal information of consumers who reside in those respective states.
-Among other things, these laws confer to their consumers the right to: receive notice of information collection and use practices; access, delete, correct, or transfer personal information and opt out of the "sale" of their personal information.
-These laws also require companies to adopt reasonable measures to safeguard the personal information that we collect and regulate categories of "sensitive" data such as information associated with minors, citizenship, and other personal data for which these state laws have designated special protection.
-These laws do not, however, apply to personal information that constitutes PHI under HIPAA, HIPAA-regulated entities to the extent that the entity maintains patient information in the same manner as PHI, and de-identified data as defined under HIPAA.
-As a result, we do not or likely will not have compliance obligations with respect to most testing and patient information we collect and process.
-However, we are required to comply with these consumer privacy laws insofar as we collect other categories of California, Virginia and Colorado consumers' personal information.
-These laws are generally enforced by the respective state Attorney General.
+More than a dozen states have adopted comprehensive consumer privacy laws that are in effect or will take effect within the next 12 to 24 months, and regulate how certain for-profit businesses collect, use, and disclose the personal information of consumers who reside in each respective state.
+While the specific consumer rights vary from state-tostate, generally these laws confer to consumers in the state the right to: receive notice of information collection and use practices; access, delete, correct, or transfer personal information and opt out of the "sale" of their personal information or the use of their information for targeted advertising.
+These laws also require companies to adopt reasonable measures to safeguard the personal information that is collected and regulate categories of "sensitive" data such as information associated with minors, citizenship, and other personal data for which these state laws have designated special protection.
+These laws do not, however, apply to personal information that constitutes PHI under HIPAA, de-identified data as defined under HIPAA or in some instances, HIPAA-regulated entities.
+As a result, we do not or likely will not have compliance obligations with respect to most testing and patient information, for example from website visitors.
+These state consumer privacy laws are generally enforced by the respective state Attorney General.
 California's law also includes a private right of action for certain data breaches.